xrettle/WFGY/Avatar/research/README.md

 1. what makes one branch structurally distinct from another
 2. what should remain stable across branches
-3. what belongs in docs versus research versus eval
+3. what belongs in Docs versus Research versus Eval
 4. what counts as real innovation versus shell rearrangement
 5. how many avatars can grow without the whole ecosystem becoming unreadable